1. Configuring Mail Types

 Related File Types |

-You need to set the list of related file types for each mail type in the Mail Type Config.
+You can specify the list of related file types for each mail type in Mail Type Config.
 During email processing, the system first determines the email type based on the subject keyword.
-Then, it checks the attachment names according to the keyword configured in the Related File Types to determine the file type of the attachment.
+It then checks the attachment names using the keywords defined in Related File Types to determine the attachment’s file type.

-When matching file name keyword, the system will prioritize records that appear earlier in the list.
-To adjust the priority order, select the record you want to move and click the "Move Up" or "Move Down" button.
+When matching file name keywords, the system will prioritize records that appear earlier in the list.
+To change the priority order, select the records you want to move and click the "Move Up" or "Move Down" button.

-To add a record, click the "Add Related File Type" button, and the system will open the "Edit Mail Type Related File Type" dialog.
+To add a record, click the "Add Related File Type" button, and the system will open the "Edit Mail Type Related File Type" dialog box.

 In this dialog box: